UtrechtUniversity/expertsearch/README.md

 # Document- and candidate centric expert search
 This page contains the source code and questionnaire that were created for the CHIIR 2024 paper "Improving expert search effectiveness: Comparing ways to rank and present search results"

-Note: There is an error in the text on page 10.
-The text reads "significant effect of the ranking type on task completion times ... p = .33" \
-where it should read "p = .033"

 This work is licensed under a Creative Commons Attribution International 4.0 License.